Training Offerings

 This workshop is designed to provide thoughtful understanding among claims professionals to provide valuable tools and perspective to cost effectively utilize experts in the context of the overall claim resolution goals.

-“Spoliation and the Claims Adjuster” (1-Hour CA CE Credit)
+“Spoliation and the Claims Adjuster” (1& 2 Hour CA CE Credit(2 Hour TX, OR, OKLA CE Credit)

 “Failure Analysis Integrated with Forensic Investigation – A Practical Workshop” (2-Hours CE Credits)